 The Ramona Country Fair is a great place for family fun featuring rides, carnival games, vendors, beer and wine gardens, food, entertainment, and much more!

-Imperial Avenue Street Festival is a multicultural street scene that will celebrate the rich culture of the Logan Heights community.
+Imperial Avenue Street Festival is a multicultural street scene that celebrates the rich culture of the Logan Heights community.

-Join us for LeucadiART Walk, a revival of the original 80's art event in historic Leucadia with art, entertainment, a children's art pavilion and more.
+An eclectic and inspiring celebration of Leucadia's unique culture and roots in creative expression, the LeucadiART Walk is a revival of the original 80's art event in historic Leucadia with art, entertainment, a children's art pavilion and more.

 Go scuba diving or snorkeling off San Diego's shores to see spectacular creatures of the sea.
 La Jolla Shores and Cove offer some of the clearest waters on the California coast, as well as miles of protected underwater preserve to explore.

 Walk along downtown's beautiful Embarcadero, featuring the Waterfront Park, promenades and an 830-foot-long water fountain to splash and play.
-Visitors can view impressive public art sculptures and memorials celebrating San Diego's international ties, cultural diversity and military and maritime heritage.
+Along the way, view an impressive assortment of public art sculptures and memorials celebrating San Diego's international ties, cultural diversity, and military and maritime heritage.

 The iconic 24-mile Bayshore Bikeway in San Diego is a must-do for bicyclists visiting the area.
 Of course, there are plenty of other amazing bike paths to explore throughout the county.